openkim/kliff/docs/source/auto_examples/example_uq_mcmc.rst

 the temperatures via ``Tladder`` argument, which will overwrites ``ntemps`` and ``Tmax_ratio``.

+The sampling processes can be parallelized by specifying the pool.
+Note that the pool needs to be declared after instantiating :class:`~kliff.uq.MCMC`, since the posterior function is defined during this process.

 .. note::
    It has been shown that including temperatures higher than :math:`T_0` helps the convergence of walkers sampled at :math:`T_0`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 130-150
+GENERATED FROM PYTHON SOURCE LINES 133-154

 .. code-block:: default